Ryan485/COMM2216-Final-Assignment/docs/creating_repository.md

 === "How to change it to public?"

-    1. Navigate to the repository you’d like to switch from public to private.
+    1. Navigate to the repository you’d like to switch from private to public.

     2. Go to settings
         ![settings](img/settings.png){: style="height:80%;width:100%;align:center"}